Public Education Section

 Research into the psychoactive ingredients in cannabis led to the isolation of delta-9-tetrahydrocannabinol (THC), the main psychoactive ingredient, followed by continuing research into the properties of cannabinoids – compounds derived from or based on chemicals specific to the Cannabis sativa plant.

 Health Canada released a research plan for the medical use of marijuana in 1999.
-In 2001, The Marijuana Medical Access Regulations (MMAR) enabled Canadians with serious diseases access to medicinal marijuana.
-In 2013 the MMAR was replaced with the Marihuana for Medical Purposes Regulations (MMPR)
+In 2001, The Marijuana Medical Access Regulations (MMAR) enabled Canadians with serious diseases access to medicinal marijuana, which evolved into the Marihuana for Medical Purposes Regulations (MMPR) in 2013 and most recently replaced with the Access to Cannabis for Medical Purposes Regulations (ACMPR) in 2016.

 Therapeutic effects of cannabinoids are being continuously researched in Canada and internationally in order to gain a deeper understanding of their effects on the human body and uses in health and disease.